jasonhughes1/chat/README.md

 ## Functionality

 Open two tabs running the same localhost port and chat away!
+If your browsers dont seem to be syncing up correctly, make sure to hard refresh each one.

 ## If I had more time/things to add in the future